Spain PM faces no-confidence vote defeat

 Socialist leader Pedro Sánchez needs a majority of 176 votes to become leader.

-The Basque Nationalist Party (PNV) says it will support the motion, which may then propel Mr Sánchez into office.
+The Basque Nationalist Party (PNV) has said that it will support the motion, which may then propel Mr Sánchez into office.

-The party holds a crucial five seats in parliament and has already informed both leaders of its intentions, according to Basque newspaper El Correo.
+The party holds a crucial five seats in parliament and announced its intentions on Thursday.

+Mr Sánchez has called on Mr Rajoy to step down ahead of the vote, but he has so far refused to do so.

-Mr Sánchez tabled the motion of no confidence after Mr Rajoy's centre-right People's Party (PP) was implicated in a huge corruption scandal.
+Mr Sánchez tabled the motion of no confidence after Mr Rajoy's People's Party (PP) was implicated in a huge corruption scandal.

 He said Mr Rajoy had failed to take responsibility for his party's involvement, which came to light last week after one of its former treasurers was given a 33-year jail sentence.

-The High Court in Madrid convicted Luis Barcenas of receiving bribes, money laundering and tax crimes.
+The High Court in Madrid convicted Luis Bárcenas of receiving bribes, money laundering and tax crimes.

 The case centred on a secret campaign fund the PP ran from 1999 until 2005.